ncss-tech/lab-data-delivery/meeting-notes/meeting-notes-2019-03-12.md

   3. basic metadata for incorporation into NASIS data model repository (?), this ensures that bare-bones documentation is automatic and Ft.
 Collins staff can "make" the required tables for future distribution

   4. document **correct** linkages between tables

+  5. Work with Susan M. via "DSR": finalize SQL for making tables and deliver to her.
+Then we work with Sam by requesting "database only" (?) materialization of tables and make accessible via SDA.

 ### Long-Term